justinformentin/p/content/code/2021-03-28/index.md

 For larger features added in your codebase, documentation should often be written first, in the form of a proof of concept.
 Why waste time writing code when your idea is off or plain wrong?

-Write down what you're planning to code with some explanations with a few code snippets.
+Write down what you're planning to code with a few explanations and snippets.
 Then have other developers review it.
 You'll either get a thumbs up and you can move forward with your plans, or your co-workers will ask questions, offer advice, point out flaws and inconsistencies, or talk about general improvements.

 These comments might give you a different point of view, or help you with part of your task.
 And in the end, you'll have an outline of exactly what code you should write.
 It's a win-win.